-A July 2020 paper by the Association for Progressive Communications (APC) has highlighted that the move posed "serious discriminatory elements to those not connected to and unable to afford the internet, and interfered with the right to development and access to knowledge, a principle set out in the African Declaration on Internet Rights and Freedoms."16
+A July 2020 paper by the Association for Progressive Communications (APC) has highlighted that the move posed "serious discriminatory elements to those not connected to and unable to afford the internet, and interfered with the right to development and access to knowledge, a principle set out in the African Declaration on Internet Rights and Freedoms."
+16

 There were serious failures in data protection during COVID-19, with anecdotal reports of women reporting unsolicited contacts from unknown men who claimed to have obtained their numbers from the shop registers instituted as contact tracing measures.
-The media reported a case of a stolen attendance register,17 and also suggested that many people were using false names in these registers, possibly due to security concerns.18 Nine months after their introduction, the government has rescinded the requirement for customer registers in public places citing lack of authenticity of information provided.19
+The media reported a case of a stolen attendance register, 17 and also suggested that many people were using false names in these registers, possibly due to security concerns.
+18 Nine months after their introduction, the government has rescinded the requirement for customer registers in public places citing lack of authenticity of information provided.
+19 and 54.8% for affordability indicators respectively.
+ITU data indicates that, as of June 2018, the percentage of individuals using the internet in Namibia is 36.8%21 in comparison to 14.8% in 2014.22

-Namibia's technology sector is hindered by a lack of affordable access, and poor-quality service.20 The 2020 Inclusive Internet Index, which assesses internet availability, affordability, relevance of content and readiness, ranked Namibia 84th out of 100 countries, with a score of 41.2% for availability and 54.8% for affordability indicators respectively.
-ITU data indicates that, as of June 2018, the percentage of individuals using the internet in Namibia is $36.8\%^{21}$ in comparison to 14.8% in $2014.^{22}$
+Namibia's technology sector is hindered by a lack of affordable access, and poor-quality service.20 The 2020 Inclusive Internet Index, which assesses internet availability, affordability, relevance of content and readiness, ranked Namibia 84th out of 100 countries, with a score of 41.2% for availability

-A National Broadband Policy was launched in early 2020 with the aim of achieving reliable and affordable broadband access services for all.23 The policy's five-year implementation action plan seeks to ensure 95% broadband coverage by 2024, as well as to operationalise the Universal Access and Service Fund.24
+A National Broadband Policy was launched in early 2020 with the aim of achieving reliable and affordable broadband access services for all.23The policy's five-year implementation action plan seeks to ensure 95% broadband coverage by 2024, as well as to operationalise the Universal Access and Service Fund.24